pypa/pipenv/docs/advanced.rst

 We've currently tested deployments with both `Travis-CI`_ and `tox`_ with success.

-Travis-CI
+Travis CI
 /////////

-An example Travis-CI setup can be found in `Requests`_.
+An example Travis CI setup can be found in `Requests`_.
 The project uses a Makefile to define common functions such as its ``init`` and ``tests`` commands.
 Here is a stripped down example ``.travis.yml``::